You Can Negotiate With The Right Skills

 - Know the average price in your city

-- Offer work in exchange for less rent such as cleaning the lobby or mowing the lawn
+- Offer work for less rent, such as cleaning the lobby or mowing the lawn.

 - Offer to change the date you pay rent to meet their needs

 - Always listen to what is being said BEFORE you jump in

 - Visit the landlord/property manager face to face

 - Offer to spread the word about vacancies